Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

 The description clearly states the tool's purpose: 'Calculate Estimated Ultimate Recovery using decline parameters.'
-It specifies the exact calculation (EUR) and the domain (decline analysis), distinguishing it from sibling tools like 'calculate_well_economics' or 'eur_distribution' which have different focuses.
+It lists specific supported models (Arps exponential, hyperbolic, harmonic, modified hyperbolic, and Duong), which distinguishes it from sibling tools like forecast_advanced_decline or fit_decline.
+The verb 'calculate' and resource 'EUR' are precise.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.